 - indirect signs such as abnormal waveforms in the vertebral arteries and collateral flow

 - hyperdense basilar artery (the basilar artery equivalent of the hyperdense MCA sign), present in ~65% 9

 - a high index of suspicion is needed in the correct clinical setting as the diagnosis can easily be missed (often only present on 1 or 2 slices); additionally it is well recognized that acute clots are of lower attenuation than chronic clots 5-6

-- hypoattenuation delineates tissue with ischemic damage (limitations due beam-hardening artifacts limit the visualization of the brainstem on CT)
+- hypoattenuation delineates tissue with ischemic damage (beam-hardening artifacts limit the visualization of the brainstem on CT)

 - loss of flow void within the basilar artery on spin-echo and FLAIR images

 - DWI: restricted diffusion within infarcted tissue

 - FLAIR/T2: hyperintense signal within infarcted tissue